Academics |

 In Their Own Words

 "I am BEYOND grateful for my experience at Cattolica!
-Living in another country forced me to step outside of my comfort zone and immerse myself into the Italian culture.
+Living in another country forced me to step outside of my comfort zone and immerse myself in the Italian culture.
 In just four weeks, I learned more than I ever thought was possible.
-I cannot wait to go back and explore more parts of Europe!" -Makenzie Carroll, Communication/Sociology
+I cannot wait to go back and explore more parts of Europe!" -Makenzie Carroll, Communication/Sociology.

 Speak with an Advisor